jeroenpeters1986/whmcs/README.md

 7. Insert your API key and click Save

 ### Changelog
+###### July 22, 2015
+ - Added BackOffice contact-functionality
+ - On registration of a .ru-domain, extra contact data will be synced to Hostcontrol
+ - To setup the extra functionality features:
+   - Login to the WHMCS Admin panel
+   - Go to setup -> Custom Client Fields
+   - Add three new custom fields in this order:
+     - idnumber
+     - idnumber_issued_date
+     - id_owner_date_of_birth
+   - Make sure these are the LAST THREE custom fields (e.g. give them a display order of 95, 96, 97)
+   - The date fields can have this regex `/^\d{4}-\d{2}-\d{4}$/`

 ###### July 30, 2015
  - Tested v6.0 compatibility
  - Created check to determine if tld has locking-support